marianadfarr/InventoryManager/README.md

 # Inventory Application
-JavaFX application with non persistent data which allows users to create, read, update, and delete products and outsourced/in-house parts to an inventory system.
+JavaFX application with non-persistent data which allows users to create, read, update, and delete products and outsourced/in-house parts to an inventory system.
 If any products have related parts, they will not be able to be deleted.
 Users will also be able to search for parts and products.

 Full Task requirements: